cor1nthian/videocreator/README.md

 # videocreator
-Script creates MP4 files from MP3 files and an image
+Script creates MP4 files from MP3 files and an image (PNG preferred)

 Script uses fffmpeg / ffprobe exe tools, read more on this in script comments